demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-attack-documentation-get

 ***
 Get the documentation of an attack.
-The documentation contains the references of the attack, description about the attack and recommendations for handling it.
+The documentation contains the references and description about the attack and recommendations for handling it.

 #### Base Command